JacobFV/mln-dashboard/docs/code_organization.md

 │   |   ├── utils: utility functions that are used by multiple files │   |   └── ...
-│   ├── components: ReactJS components which are included in pages │   ├── db: JSON files for storing persistent data and their schemas │   ├── pages: next.js pages and api endpoints
+│   ├── components: ReactJS components which are included in pages │   ├── prisma: database schema, saves, and types
+│   ├── pages: next.js pages and api endpoints
 │   ├── server: server-side-only code shared by API endpoints │   └── styles: stylesheets